varnish/Varnish-Book/varnish_book.rst

         .. warning::

-	   If ``connect_timeout`` is set too high, it will not let Varnish handle errors gracefully.
+	   If ``connect_timeout`` is set too high, it does not let Varnish handle errors gracefully.

 	.. note::